Cataract Surgery Treatment Options in Melbourne

 Limbal Relaxing Incisions (LRI) are a corneal refractive surgical procedure to correct astigmatism.
 One or two incisions are made at the periphery of the cornea, following the curve of the limbus, creating a flattening effect in that meridian.

-Dr Alpins frequently uses LRIs to reduce corneal astigmatism while carrying out routine cataract surgery thus giving you a new clear lens and a more spherical cornea.
+Professor Alpins frequently uses LRIs to reduce corneal astigmatism while carrying out routine cataract surgery thus giving you a new clear lens and a more spherical cornea.
 In this way he is able to give you clear vision post-cataract surgery without the need for distance spectacles.

 Laser Cataract Surgery